Jonas Hanway: Opposition to tea

 Hanway was a staunch opponent of tea drinking.
 In 1756, he authored An Essay on Tea which argued that tea was "pernicious to health, obstructing industry and impoverishing the nation".
 Hanway stated that tea drinking caused bad breath, ugliness and weakened the nerves.
 Hanway was concerned about the nation's economic loss from the tea trade with China.
 He believed that Britain's national wealth was being given to other countries instead of being used in preparing the nation's defence and that excessive tea drinking was weakening the British population.

+The Essay said: "To what a height of folly must a nation be arrived, when the common people are not satisfied with wholesome food at home, but must go to the remotest regions to satisfy a vicious palate!
+There is a certain lane near Richmond where beggars are often seen, in the summer season, drinking their tea.
+You may see labourers who are mending the roads drinking their tea; it is even drank in cinder-carts; and what is no less absurd, sold out of cups to Hay-makers.

+The frontispiece to the Essay showed a scene of "picturesque beggars drinking tea" outdoors.

 In 1757, Samuel Johnson, a tea drinker, wrote an anonymous negative review of Hanway's essay for the Literary Magazine.
 This led to a heated dispute between them.
 Johnson's review was controversial as it criticised the Foundling Hospital.
 The governors of the hospital considered taking legal action against the publisher of the Literary Magazine.
 However, the publishers of the magazine did not apologise or reveal Johnson's name but decided it was time for him to hand in his resignation as a reviewer.

-Publications

-Hanway created seventy-four printed works, mostly pamphlets.
-Of literary importance is the Historical Account of British Trade over the Caspian Sea, with a Journal of Travels, etc. (London, 1753).
-He's also cited frequently for his work with the Foundling Hospital, particularly his pamphlets detailing the earliest comparative "histories" of the foundation versus similar institutions abroad.